Fripe070/blahaj.group/README.md

 A small showcase site for a close-knit community of developer friends.

-The site is built using [Astro](https://astro.build/) and is meant to give members tools to show off their personal sites and projects.
+The group site is built using [Astro](https://astro.build/) and is meant to give members tools to show off their websites and projects.

 ## Developing